k-osmolovskyi/k-osmolovskyi.github.io/notes.md

 permalink: /notes/
 ---

-Everything I wanted, and still want, to say precisely, concretely, and formally, I say through [my publications](https://zenodo.org/communities/gtc).
+Everything I wanted, and still want, to say precisely, concretely, and formally, I say through [my publications](https://k-osmolovskyi.github.io/).

 Here, I share notes and thoughts.

 The form of these notes may be loose, non-literal, and of course sometimes mistaken in the moment.
 They should be treated as a flow of thought, not as fixed claims.

+Sincerely,
+Kostiantyn Osmolovskyi.

 <ul>
   {% for post in site.posts %}